AdobeDocs/commerce-learn.en/help/business-intelligence/filter-sets.md

 activity: use
 exl-id: f7d93e45-7382-4fe5-9088-dfba78d148c6
 ---
-# MBI - Filter Sets
+# Commerce Intelligence - Filter Sets

 Do you want to analyze only certain pieces of your business data?
 Tired of doing a manual cleanup?
-In MBI, you can use the filter sets feature to simplify this process.
+In Commerce Intelligence, you can use the filter sets feature to simplify this process.

 In this video: